What is Communication?

 The person or point where a meaningful message is created and who transmits to the target person or place is the sender.
 Whereas a place or a person which is expected the information or message to receive and understand is called the receiver.

 The media and source through which the message is transmitted are called the communication medium.
 The communication process completes with the effective coordination of the sender, medium, and receiver.
-The followings are the elements or steps of the communication process.
+The following are the elements or steps of the communication process.

 A sender is a person who has the willingness to communicate, has a need to do, or is under an obligation to pass the information to another person, department, or organization.

 The message is the subject matter of the communication.
-It is in the form of information, command, instruction, guideline, or legal documents.
+It is in the form of information, command, instruction, guidelines, or legal documents.
 Senders create the message, idea, or information and target to send to another party for a specific purpose.

 Encoding is the process of transmitting a message in an understandable form so that it will be easy to communicate.
 The purpose of encoding is to make the message understandable to the receivers.